natenka/pyneng-book-en/docs/source/book/13_iterator_generator/index.rst

 .. _iterator_generator_index:

-13. Iterators, iterable objects and generators
+13. Iterators, iterable and generators
 ===============================================

 This section discusses: